 I love contour as it gives me a more chiseled face.
 Without it, I feel like my makeup is incomplete, flat, and without dimension.
 It wasn’t the same.

-Luckily my .
+Luckily my No products found..
 I know the contour shade I am looking for and luckily there are a few of them that look pretty similar to it.

 I took a couple of tries before I found one that was the best match.
 Although there are shades that look good, they may not give the best effect because of their finish.